IBM/voicebot-on-whatsapp-using-watson-services/README.md

 **NOTE:** Copy `Assistant ID`, `Assistant URL` and `API key` and save the credentials in a text file for using it in later steps in this code pattern.

 ### 3. Create Twilio service
-Twlio is a SaaS offering that provides APIs to make and receive calls or text messages.
+Twilio is a SaaS offering that provides APIs to make and receive calls or text messages.
 As there are no APIs from WhatsApp directly availabe to send and receive WhatsApp messages programmatically, you will learn how to use Twilio's messaging service APIs that provides gateway to communicate with WhatsApp programmatically.
 Get started by creating a free Twilio service.

 - Create a free Twilio service here: <https://www.twilio.com/try-twilio>.